474benchen/bias_aware_gridsearchCV/docs/documentation/disparate_impact.md

 >>> unprivileged_value = 'female'
 >>> disparate_impact = calculate_disparate_impact(df, outcome_column, protected_attribute, privileged_value, unprivileged_value)
 >>> print("Disparate Impact Ratio:", disparate_impact)
-Disparate Impact Ratio: 0.25
+Disparate Impact Ratio: 0.5
 ```

 The output indicates the degree of disparity in the loan approval process between males and females.
 A value close to 0 implies fairness, a negative value indicates bias in favor of the unprivileged group, and a positive value indicates bias against the unprivileged group.

-With this output, we can see that there is a slight bias against the unprivileged group (in this case, 'female') in the context of loan approvals.
+With this output, we can see that there is a bias against the unprivileged group (in this case, 'female') in the context of loan approvals.